 A fixed mindset response may be that their child is bad at math because they were bad at math and say that everyone in their family was bad at math.
 That kind of thinking within a family can make the child believe that they will never be good at math.
 A growth mindset is a belief with time, opportunities, effort, the proper supports, and interventions, that you can be good at math or be good at anything.
 So that has a profound impact on how a teacher may view students, how a principal may view teachers and the entire culture within a building.
 The two qualities important for teachers are the mindset and their personal efficacy that go hand-in-hand.
 Personal efficacy is believing in the capacity of the children they are working with and their impact on learning.
 Mindset can be one’s understand that kids will need time, opportunity, and effort in order to learn.

 There is more on the podcast so make sure you listen to the conversation with Evan to the end.
-Look for two new books by Evan “10 Minute Principal” and a book with his mom, Laura Robb, “Making Star Pudding” to be published by Dave Burgess Publishing.
+Look for two new books by Evan “The 10 Minute Principal” published by Corwin Press and a book with his mom, Laura Robb, “Making Star Pudding” to be published by Dave Burgess Publishing.

 Evan Robb is Principal of Johnson-Williams Middle School in Berryville, Virginia.
 Prior to this, he was an English teacher, department chair, assistant principal and a junior high school principal.
 Evan has been recognized as a recipient of the Horace Mann Educator of the Year Award.
 In addition, Evan was selected to serve as a commission member on the N.C.T.E.
 National Commission for Reading.
 Evan leads sustainable change initiatives that transform school culture, increase achievement and prepares students for their future.